sophiajt/rust_proposals/rust_new_error_format.md

 * Lacks a clear visual break between errors.
 As more errors occur it becomes more difficult to tell them apart.
 * Uses technical terminology that is difficult for new users who may be unfamiliar with compiler terminology or terminology specific to Rust.

 This RFC details a redesign of errors to focus more on the source the programmer wrote.
-This format addresses the above concerns by eliminating clutter, following a more natural order for help messages, and pointing the user to both the "what" of the error and the "why" using color-coded labels.
+This format addresses the above concerns by eliminating clutter, following a more natural order for help messages, and pointing the user to both "what" the error is and "why" the error is occurring by using color-coded labels.
 Below you can see the same error again, this time using the proposed format:

 ![Image of new error flow](http://www.jonathanturner.org/images/new_errors_new2.png)